rooch-network/rooch/moveos/moveos-stdlib/moveos-stdlib/doc/storage_context.md

 ## Function `new_with_id`

-Create a new StorageContext with a given handle.
+Create a new StorageContext with a given ObjectID.

 <pre><code><b>public</b>(<b>friend</b>) <b>fun</b> <a href="storage_context.md#0x2_storage_context_new_with_id">new_with_id</a>(handle: <a href="object_id.md#0x2_object_id_ObjectID">object_id::ObjectID</a>): <a href="storage_context.md#0x2_storage_context_StorageContext">storage_context::StorageContext</a>